DONCASTER HEALTH AND WELLBEING BOARD

 · To oversee the development of and monitoring the implementation of a joint Health and Wellbeing Strategy ensuring that issues highlighted in the strategyare taken forward by commissioners;

-· To involve third parties and have regard to the NHS Commissioning Board mandate and statutory guidance in the preparation of the JSNA and JHWS.
+· To involve third parties and have regard to the NHS Engalnd mandate and statutory guidance in the preparation of the JSNA and JHWS.

 · Promote integrated working and partnership working between health and social care, through joined up commissioning plans.